Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity

 is the extrinsic curvature and $K= g^{ij}K_{ij}$.
-The potential terms are given in the ``detailed-balance" form \ea{ S_V & = \int dt d^3x \sqrt{g} N \lrsb{ -\frac{\kappa^2}{2 w^4}C_{ij}C^{ij} +\frac{\kappa^2\mu}{2 w^2}\epsilon^{ijk}R_{il} \nabla_j R^{l}_{k} -\frac{\kappa^2\mu^2}{8}R_{ij}R^{ij} +\frac{\kappa^2\mu^2}{8(1-3\lambda)}\left(\frac{1-4\lambda}{4}R^2+\Lambda R-3\Lambda ^2\right) } \,, } where $C_{ij}$ is the Cotton tentsor defined by \eq{ C^{ij}= \frac{\epsilon^{ikl}}{\sqrt{g}} \nabla_k \lrp{ R^{j}_{l}-\frac{1}{4}R\delta^{j}_{l} } \,. } Note that in (\ref{g_k_action}) $\lambda$ is a dimensionless coupling of the theory and therefore runs.
+The potential terms are given in the ``detailed-balance'' form \ea{ S_V & = \int dt d^3x \sqrt{g} N \lrsb{ -\frac{\kappa^2}{2 w^4}C_{ij}C^{ij} +\frac{\kappa^2\mu}{2 w^2}\epsilon^{ijk}R_{il} \nabla_j R^{l}_{k} -\frac{\kappa^2\mu^2}{8}R_{ij}R^{ij} +\frac{\kappa^2\mu^2}{8(1-3\lambda)}\left(\frac{1-4\lambda}{4}R^2+\Lambda R-3\Lambda ^2\right) } \,, } where $C_{ij}$ is the Cotton tentsor defined by \eq{ C^{ij}= \frac{\epsilon^{ikl}}{\sqrt{g}} \nabla_k \lrp{ R^{j}_{l}-\frac{1}{4}R\delta^{j}_{l} } \,. } Note that in (\ref{g_k_action}) $\lambda$ is a dimensionless coupling of the theory, and therefore runs.

-As mentioned in the introduction, the essential point for Ho\v{r}ava theory is the anisotropic scaling of temporal and spatial coordinates: $t\rightarrow \ell^z t$ and $ x^i\rightarrow \ell x^i$.
-The classical scaling dimensions of various quantities in Ho\v{r}ava theory are summarized in Tab.\ref{tab_dims}.
+As mentioned in the introduction, the essential point of the Ho\v{r}ava theory is the anisotropic scaling of temporal and spatial coordinates: $t\rightarrow \ell^z t$ and $ x^i\rightarrow \ell x^i$.
+The classical scaling dimensions of various quantities in the Ho\v{r}ava theory are summarized in Tab.\ref{tab_dims}.